datev-public/training-developer-src/README.md

 - *kafka-avro/producer*
 - *kafka-avro/converter*
 - *kafka-avro/consumer*
+- *stream-app*
+- *streams-app-consumer*

 The additional `pom.xml` files are available in the *solutions* folder of each project.

-For creating an executable *"uber"* jar, the Maven *shade* plugin ist used.
+- For creating an executable *"uber"* jar, the Maven *org.apache.maven.plugins:maven-shade-plugin* is used.
+- For creating the Java classes from AVRO, the *org.apache.avro:avro-maven-plugin* is used.

 All projects can be built and executed with

 ```
 mvn package